 - A dictionary

-is created to store the generated data, with column names as keys and the random data arrays as values. pd.DataFrame(data)
+datais created to store the generated data, with column names as keys and the random data arrays as values. pd.DataFrame(data)creates a Pandas DataFrame from the dictionary.

 - A dictionary